SONS OF DEWITT COLONY TEXAS

 The identity of John Davis, son of Daniel and Elizabeth Davis, in later life is unclear and surrounded by controversy among descendants and historians.
 He is probably the "Jack Davis" referred to in an incident in 1836 in Nichols diary, Now You Hear My Horn.
 A John Davis was a voter in the election for delegates from Gonzales to the Texas Consultation of 1835, a John Davis was present in Capt.
 Kuykendall's Company in the rear guard of Houston's Army at San Jacinto and a John Davis was a member of the Gonzales Alamo Relief Force who died in the Alamo.
 Sister Eliza Jane Davis Guthrie McKinney [also reflected in memoirs of her daughter Johnnie Elizabeth Thornton] insisted to her death that her brother John Davis was the Gonzales Ranger that joined the Alamo Relief force and was killed in the Alamo.
 Others believe that John Davis went to Harrisburg during the Runaway Scrape, held power of attorney over John's estate and sold his land in Lavaca County to Oran and Eliza Jane Davis Guthrie in 1848.

 Eliza Jane Davis McCoyZachariah Davis was born around 1804 near the Duck River near Shelbyville, Tennessee and his wife Rosanna was born June 15, 1805.
 She was the daughter of Isaac and Margaret Chinault and a descendant of Estienne Cheneau, a French Hugeunot who arrived in America in March, 1701 with his wife.
 Descendants described Rosanna as a beautiful, petite woman with dark curly hair and sparkling eyes.
 The family of 6 received a sitio of land west of Hallettsville on Mustang Creek in Lavaca County arriving 20 Feb 1831 according to land records.
 In 1844 Daniel Davis sold 2000 acres along the Guadalupe River to his son Zachariah.
 After the defeat at the Alamo, the Davis' Gonzales properties were burned.
 According to descendants, the family destroyed the improvements on their ranch and farms, took their best bloodline horses and joined the Runaway Scrape and fled toward Houston, Texas to return later after Texas independence.
-Zachariah and Rosanna Davis had daughters Elizabeth Ann, Susan and Eliza Jane who married Prospect, Green and Joseph L. McCoy, respectively, all sons of Joseph Hill and Catherine Clark McCoy.
+Zachariah and Rosanna Davis had daughters Elizabeth Ann, Susan and Eliza Jane (picture left) who married Prospect, Green and Joseph L. McCoy, respectively, all sons of Joseph Hill and Catherine Clark McCoy.

 DAVIS.
 According to colony land records, James C. Davis arrived as a single man 28 Mar 1829 and received a quarter sitio land grant on the Lavaca River near the Zumwalt Settlement in current Lavaca County south of Hallettsville and Petersburg.
 He served as alcalde and treasurer of the Gonzales Ayuntamiento of 1834.
 He married Eliza DeWitt, oldest daughter of Empresario Green DeWitt.
 Under his leadership, the Ayuntamiento made numerous ordinances and promoted activities stimulating the economic and commerce activity of the community.
 His name was commonly on deeds related to purchases of lots within the Gonzales town tract in the period.
 He was killed by Indians in current Lavaca County in 1834.